-At Appius we've done a lot of work to get conversion improvements using Sitecore split testing, and using this optimisation tool we have achieved some really powerful results.
+At Appius we've done a lot of work to get conversion improvements using Sitecore split testing for some really powerful results.
 If you have Sitecore then this feature is available to you but if you haven't used it, then here are a few tips to consider.
 Even if you have used the feature then this might serve as a little checklist for you, and you might just be nodding along in a few places!

 Sitecore Split Testing - 10 Top Tips from Appius, a UK based Sitecore Agency